marcelcaraciolo/gap_2020_proceedings/papers/thesis/tcc.rst

 Our first CI system was implemented and tested with some test pipelines.
 As illustrated in Figure :ref:`egfig10`, we implemented it using
-Github Actions [#]_ and we integrated some auxiliar tools for testing, packaging and verifying code in the process.
-One example was writting tests for the pipeline and guarantee the correct and expected outputs.
-We used the open-source tool Pytest-workflow [#]_ that make testing as simple as possible, by testing a WDL pipeline run through Cromwell.
-The CI runs the test-suite available with the sample data and verifies the cromwell log outputs in seek of any errors found during the execution.
+Github Actions [#]_ and we integrated some auxiliary tools for testing, packaging, and verifying code in the process.
+One example was writing
+tests for the pipeline and ensuring the correct and expected outputs.
+We used the open-source tool Pytest-workflow [#]_ that makes testing as simple as possible, by testing a WDL pipeline run through Cromwell.
+The CI runs the test-suite available with the sample data and verifies the Cromwell log outputs in seek of any errors found during the execution.

 .. [#] Github Actions, https://github.com/features/actions